tkamag/aws-ressources/lambda.md

 An **execution role must be created or selected when creating your function**, and **it controls what Lambda is allowed to do (such as writing to a DynamoDB table)**.
 It includes a **trust policy** with **AssumeRole**. * Must be chosen or created when you create a Lambda function
 * Can give Lambda permission to write data to a DynamoDB table
 * Determines what Lambda is allowed to do

+**Even source mapping** : Fancing terms who said that, instead of invokink my function, **lambda is going to read event from a queue (SQS or SNS or DynamoDB Streams)  and invoke your function as a result of seeing messages in that queue**.